log4js-node/log4js-node/docs/logLevelFilter.md

 ## Configuration

 - `type` - `logLevelFilter`
-- `appender` - `string` - the name of an appender, defined in the same configuration, that you want to filter
+- `appender` - `string | Array<String>` - the name of the appender, defined in the same configuration, that you want to filter (exists for backward compatibility)
+- `appenders` - `string | Array<String>` - the names of the appenders, defined in the same configuration, that you want to filter
 - `level` - `string` - the minimum level of event to allow through the filter
 - `maxLevel` - `string` (optional, defaults to `FATAL`) - the maximum level of event to allow through the filter